kot-begemot-uk/uml-howto-v2/Networking.md

 address so that UML can talk to the host.
 Alternatively, it is possible to connect UML to a tap interface which is a part of the bridge.

-While tap relies on the vector infrastructure it is not a true vector transport at this point because Linux does not support multi-packet IO on tap file descriptors for normal userspace apps like UML.
+While tap relies on the vector infrastructure, it is not a true vector transport at this point, because Linux does not support multi-packet IO on tap file descriptors for normal userspace apps like UML.
 This is a privilege which is offered only to something which can hook up to it at kernel level via specialized interfaces like vhost-net.
 A similar helper for UML is planned